-Whether they're doing to save on financial costs or to benefit their kids, some divorcing couples choose to continue to live together during the divorce process.
+Whether they’re doing it to save on financial costs or to benefit their kids, some divorcing couples choose to continue to live together during the divorce process.
 Divorce is a tricky business and, much like any relationship, each couple may choose to go through the process differently.
 Every couple should evaluate their options and decide what works best for them as a family, and as individuals.

 Whatever the reasoning, if you and your spouse choose to live together during your divorce, there are a few things you can do to make living together easier.